Kompleks Bölgesel Ağrı Sendromunun Tedavisinde Ekstrakorporeal Şok Dalgası Tedavisi: Olgu Sunumu

 and painful condition that occurs especially in the upper extremity after

 a traumatic event.
-Here, we report the change in pain, range of motion,
+Here, we report the changes in pain, range of motion,

-with CRPS.
-A 68-year-old female patient, whose arm was in a
+a patient with CRPS.
+A 68-year-old female patient, whose arm was in

-discoloration of the hand.
-Pain was evaluated with visual analogue
+and discoloration of the hand.
+Pain was evaluated with a visual analog

-scale, hand functions with MAYO wrist score and Quick-Disabilities of
+scale, hand functions with the MAYO wrist score and Quick-Disabilities

-the Arm, Shoulder and Hand.
-ESWT was applied to the wrist for 5 sessions,
+of the Arm, Shoulder and Hand.
+ESWT was applied to the wrist

-2 days a week.
-After ESWT, significant improvement was
+for 5 sessions, 2 days a week.
+After ESWT, significant improvement

-achieved in pain, edema, range of motions, wrist and hand functions.
+was achieved in pain, edema, range of motions, and wrist and hand

-ESWT may be preferred as a new treatment method in CRPS.
-Studies
+functions.
+ESWT may be preferred as a new treatment method in

-with large case series are needed to calculate the effective dose and determine
+CRPS.
+Studies with large case series are needed to calculate the effective

 Keywords: Complex regional pain syndrome; extracorporeal shock wave therapy; pain